What is Accreditation?

 While it may be an effective management evaluation tool, ISO 9001 assessors do not evaluate the technical competence of a laboratory.
 This means certification to ISO 9001 does not assure you that the test, inspection, or calibration data received from that laboratory are accurate and reliable.

-Unlike ISO 9001 certification, ISO/IEC 17025 accreditation uses criteria and procedures that have been specifically developed to determine technical competency and that are internationally recognized.
+Unlike ISO 9001 certification, ISO/IEC 17025 accreditation uses criteria and procedures that have been specifically developed to determine technical competence and that are internationally recognized.
 Technical assessors conduct a thorough evaluation of all the factors in a facility that may affect the accuracy and repeatability of measurement data, and address factors that are relevant to a laboratory’s ability to produce precise, accurate test and calibration data.
 ISO/IEC 17025 and ANSI/NCSL Z540-1 accreditation also cover the quality system elements that are addressed in ISO 9001 certification.

 In keeping with calibration & testing laboratory industry practices, Wescan Calibration no longer maintains ISO 9001 certification.
 However, Wescan remains committed to total compliance with all elements of ISO 9001 certification as they are encompassed by the ISO/IEC 17025 Accreditation requirements.